perladvent/perldotcom/content/article/_pub_2002_08_22_exegesis5.md

             $foo =~ s:3rd/ (f\w+) /bar/;       # $foo now contains: "fee fi bar fum"

-    By the way, Perl isn't going to be pedantic about these âordinalâ versions of repetition specifiers.
+    By the way, Perl isn't going to be pedantic about these “ordinal” versions of repetition specifiers.
 If you're not a native English speaker, and you find `:1th`, `:2th`, `:3th`, `:4th`, etc., easier to remember, then that's perfectly OK.